xisoah/fiverXisoah/README.md

 - This is the dashboard component that is loaded, along with the header, sidebar, etc [Inside the Frontend/src/jsx/layouts/nav folder]

 The main app renders if we use the firebase api, but does not work with the express API.
 Can you please check why this is happening?
 Thanks!

+I decided to make a new public repository instead of providing access to the main one as it has sub-modules that are sensitive in nature, but if you find references in this repo that is trying to look for something out of the scope, let me know.